Monster Truck Madness: Critical reviews

 Monster Truck Madness received mainly positive reviews in printed and online video game publications.
-Jeff Lundrigan, a review editor for Next Generation, praised the game being able to exploit the capabilities of Windows 95, since it can achieve high frame rates without 3D graphics accelerator cards.
+Jeff Lundrigan, a review editor for Next Generation, praised the game being able to manipulate the capabilities of Windows 95, since it can achieve high frame rates without 3D graphics accelerator cards.
 He was entertained by the game's physics model but saw it as unrealistic, citing an example of a monster truck jumping almost 100 feet above a hill.
 While GameSpot's Rebecca Anderson perceived monster truck racing as immature, she enjoyed playing the game and praised Armstrong's commentary.
 However, she spotted visual glitches appearing near static objects.
 The game's official website quoted a review from Bernard Dy of the website Game Briefs who called it one of the greatest Windows 95 games, viewing its graphics as similar to Papyrus Design's NASCAR Racing and adding the physics were "designed for fun".
 Although he cautioned that players expecting realism would be disappointed at the lack of a printed manual and an absent damage model, he felt its sound design and online manual benefited the game.
 The three reviewers considered the significant number of customizable performance variables to befit all "skill level[s]".
 PC Zone likened the game to a hybrid of Stunt Car Racer and NASCAR Racing.

 Writing for Computer Gaming World, M. Clarkson commented that the game emphasizes simplicity over detail, and added that players would be amused by the trucks jumping in the air and traversing the mud.
 Jason C. Carnevale of Game Revolution was surprised at the game's graphical quality, saying driving through the circuits is visually pleasant with billboards, stands, automobiles, barbeque pits, and Winnebagos.
 He viewed the controls as comfortable and appreciated the game's multiple shortcuts.
 Carnevale recommended Monster Truck Madness for players desiring a short, exciting game.
 Reviewing the game for PC Gamer, Colin Williamson was enthused over the design of the trucks and enjoyed its gameplay, but criticized Armstrong's work and felt more tracks would be a good idea.
 He said the tracks are sizeable and diverse and favored the Rally races for their openness.
 Williamson felt that Microsoft had minimized the realism to lessen the game's difficulty.
 Rob Smith of PC Games commented on the trucks' slowness and noticed that their big tires allow them to bounce when "stray[ing] from the beaten track".
 According to Smith, auto-shift and auto-braking "on corners" assist players well.
 He was impressed that up to eight players can participate in the game's online multiplayer mode.
 Smith's summary noted the game lacked originality but provided a solid arcade-style racing experience.
 Monster Truck Madness was nominated for Computer Games Strategy Plus' 1996 Racing Simulation of the Year award, but lost to NASCAR Racing 2.